Mont Orgueil: Prehistory

-The site had been fortified during the Iron Age, as excavations in the 1970s showed, the existence of an earth rampart at the top of the granite rock, that the castle now rests on.
-Other materials were also found at the site, such as arrowheads and pottery, which actually date from the Neolithic period (4000–2500 BC).
-This suggests that the site was inhabited before the erection of the earthwork rampart.
-These promontory forts were found all across the north of Jersey, as they utilised the natural defences of the high cliffs which can be found on that part of the Island, to offer a refuge for the Island's inhabitants from raiders.
+1970s excavations found that the site had been fortified during the Iron Age, with an earth rampart at the top of the granite rock, that the castle is built on.
+Other materials were also found at the site, such as arrowheads and pottery, which date from the Neolithic period (4000–2500 BC).
+This suggests that there was human activity at the site before the erection of the earthwork rampart.
+These promontory forts are found all across the north of Jersey, as they utilised the natural defensiveness of high cliffs to offer a refuge from raiders.

 Middle Ages

-Jersey became part of the Duchy of Normandy in 933 when it was conquered by the Normans.
-The Islands were then joined to the Kingdom of England after the Duke of Normandy, William the Conqueror won the Battle of Hastings in 1066.
-The construction of the castle was undertaken following the conquest of the Duchy of Normandy in 1204 by Philip II of France from John, King of England.
-The castle was first mentioned in 1212.
+Jersey became part of the Duchy of Normandy in 933 when it was granted to the Normans by the French king.
+The islands were then joined to the Crown of England after Philip II's rapid conquest of Normandy from King John in 1202–1204.
+The castle was constructed after this conquest, being first mentioned in 1212.

-The castle was the primary defence of Jersey for over 400 years and withstood a number of French assaults on the castle, the most notable of which was in 1373 when the Constable of France, Bertrand du Guesclin, attacked the castle with 2,000 men in July of that year.
-Despite breaching the outer walls of the Castle, the French could not breach the inner walls of Mont Orgueil, as these actually rested upon a solid mass of granite rock.
+The castle was the primary defence of Jersey for over 400 years and withstood a number of French assaults on the castle, the most notable of which was in July 1373 when the Constable of France, Bertrand du Guesclin, attacked the castle with 2,000 men.
+Despite breaching the outer walls, the French could not breach the inner walls of Mont Orgueil, as these rested upon a solid mass of granite rock.

-The castle was eventually taken by the French later on, though it was effectively handed over to them in 1461 rather than taken by force of arms.
-This transfer of the castle to the French was supposedly the result of a plot hatched by Margaret of Anjou, who was the French-born wife of Henry VI of England, and the French King, Louis XI.
-The transfer of the castle was predicated on French support of money, arms, and mercenaries for the Lancastrian cause during the Wars of the Roses.
-After seven years of occupation, the castle was retaken by a combined English-Jerseyman force led by the Yorkish admiral, Richard Harliston in 1468.
+The castle was finally taken by a French force in May 1461 by Pierre de Brézé, the Grand Seneschal of Normandy.
+The castle seems to have been handed over to the French through treachery from the local garrison.
+Some historians have pointed the finger at Margaret of Anjou, wife of Henry IV, in order to secure military support from her cousin, Louis XI of France for the House of Lancaster during the Wars of the Roses.
+A sally-port was left open for the French and the English garrison had been plied with alcohol.
+This suggests the culprit of this betrayal was the Warden of the Isles, Sir John Nanfan, who was a strong supporter of Margaret of Anjou.
+Despite De Brézé's rapid fall into disgrace and imprisonment later that year with the ascension of Louis XI, the French maintained control of Jersey until it was retaken by a combined English-Jerseyman force led by the Yorkist admiral, Richard Harliston and the Seigneur of St. Ouen, Sir Phillippe de Carteret, in early 1468.
+It was during this brief period of French rule that the Castle became known as 'Mont Orgueil Castle' rather than its previous anglicised name of 'Gorey Castle'.